-A Weak LES is one of the main Causes of GERD.
+A Weak LES is One of the Main Causes of GERD

 LES is the acronym for the Lower Esophageal Sphincter.
 It is a muscle that wraps around the esophagus where it meets the stomach.
-It’s job is to keep your stomach contents in your stomach.
+Its job is to keep your stomach contents in your stomach.

+A weak or dysfunctional LES is the leading cause of GERD.
+If the LES does not entirely close, food can easily move back up through the esophagus.
 A properly functioning LES relaxes to allow food to enter the stomach.
 This triggers the release of stomach acid to begin digestion.
-The increase of stomach acid triggers the LES to close tightly, to keep contents of the stomach from backing up into the esophagus.
+The increased stomach acid triggers the LES to close tightly to keep the stomach's contents from backing up into the esophagus.
 The only other time the LES should relax is to allow air to exit out of the stomach as a burp or to allow vomiting.

 However, when your LES is in a weakened or relaxed state, additional pressure caused by stomach bloating or poor body position can put the LES at a disadvantage, allowing stomach contents to flow back up into the esophagus resulting in heartburn, acid reflux, and GERD.

 The lack of stomach acid (high Ph), particular foods/drinks, overeating, medications, and physical activities can weaken the LES over time.